bcgov/smk/docs/configuration/layers/esri-dynamic.md

 ## DynamicLayers Property
 `"dynamicLayers": Array`

 A listing of dynamic layer configurations.
-This will typically only contain one dynamic feature, which can be derived from the MPCM Layer Catalog.
+This will typically contain configuration for a single layer.
+The default configuration comes from the MPCM Layer Catalog.

+### DrawingInfo Property
+`"drawingInfo": Object`

+Each `dynamicLayers` property includes a `drawingInfo` property which defines the appearance of the layer on the map. `drawingInfo` can be manually edited to configure aspects of layer display.
+For more information, see <a href="https://developers.arcgis.com/web-map-specification/objects/drawingInfo">`drawingInfo` documentation</a>.